Harjit Sarang – Surrogacy Lawyer

-Do not assume that some popular destinations are completely safe and do not require your research.
+Do not assume that popular destinations are completely safe and require no research.
 The most difficult cases that I have worked on have been following breakdowns in the US and the UK.
 11 of the examples that I give below are UK/US cases.
-I make a point of saying this because you will always read about how the UK and US are the safest destinations for surrogacy.
+I make a point of saying this because you will always read about how the UK and US are safe destinations for surrogacy.
 In my view, no destination is risk free including the UK.

 In my experience, most surrogacy arrangements are successful and I have advised over 300 couples on arrangements in over 17 different countries.
 By successful, I mean that the Intended Parents have a positive experience and obtain a Parental Order making them the legal parents.

 The points below demonstrate what can go wrong and it’s important for me to share that with you so that you go into the arrangement with your eyes open.
 These are rare and very unusual situations but I want you to have some reassurance that I have already acted in these situations.
 Please feel free to contact me for information on any of the listed case examples if you wish to know more.

 The 2020 covid-19 pandemic put a spotlight on certain destinations for surrogacy.
 In some places, clinics/agents completely failed IPs and surrogates leaving babies in legal limbo and transferred to orphanages.
 The pandemic also uncovered the obvious dangers of engaging in travelling surrogate programs due to border closures.

 I have experience navigating couples through the following complex situations:-

 - The law changed suddenly making the arrangement illegal.